pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 ```

 You should see output showing the provider package being installed, just like
 for any Python package install.
-You'll want to ensure the package gets added to
+Add the package to the `requirements.txt` file
-the `requirements.txt` file at some point.
+by adding `pulumi_docker` on a new line at the end of the file.

 Back inside your Pulumi program, let's build your first Docker image.
 Remember
 that a Pulumi program is the code that defines the desired state of your